rolfbecker/ISE_8383_Drones_SS2024/README.md

 # ISE_8383_Drones_SS2024 - DRAFT! (under development)
 Material for the Drone Technology elective module at HSRW.
+The curriculum is developed with the assistance of Copilot GPT-4.

+'''
+Bla
+'''

 Certainly!
 Designing a comprehensive **applied robotics course for ROS2** sounds exciting.
 Let's create a curriculum that covers the essential topics and hands-on experiences for your 4th-semester electrical engineering students.
 Here's a suggested outline: